azuline/blossom/backend/foundation/migrate/README.md

-# mig
+# migrate

-The `mig` package runs database migrations.
+The `migrate` package runs database migrations.
 It is a light facade around `yoyo-migrations`, nothing special.

 This package also contains comprehensive tests against the database schema,